 Design alerts

 Effective emergency alert software allows you to design alerts that capture attention and deliver information clearly for TV broadcast viewers.
-The visual appeal of alerts is crucial, ensuring that viewers immediately grasp the severity, location, timing and nature of the weather event.
+The visual appeal of alerts is crucial, ensuring that viewers immediately grasp the severity, location, timing, and nature of the weather event.
 Sound also plays an important role—viewers should immediately know that an important alert is occurring.

 Set trigger conditions